 - Air Drying Clothes - This one might seem a little simple, but it’s an easy way to save money on electricity costs and will keep the temperature cool in your apartment during those hot summer days.
 Find an area on your balcony to string up a clothesline, or try crafting a basic drying rack from scratch.

 - Composting - Depending on where you live, your city most likely already has a “green bin” or a similar composting program.
 Most urban folks just fill up their green bin for the city to come and pick up, but homesteaders know better.
-Save your compost and use it to fertilize your plants.
+Save your compost and use it to fertilize your plants with homemade plant food.
 You limit your waste and dependence on a city service while gaining precious nutrients for your food supply.

 Start Homesteading Today